ibleaman/JPPC/concerts.md

 ### Chutzpah!
 ### Yiddish Songs of Defiance

-honoring our spirit over millenia
+honoring our spirit and survival over millenia
-and two historic events of defiance:
+including
-the Warsaw Ghetto Uprising (1943)
-the founding of Israel (1948)
+the Warsaw Ghetto Uprising (80 years ago) and the founding of Israel (75 years ago)

 *ENGLISH TRANSLATIONS PROVIDED*
 *supertitles and print*